 Flying halfway across the world is never fun.
 Despite my excitement to return to Australia after 2 years of being away, I wasn’t looking forward the 17+ hours of cramped plane time ahead of me.
 So when I found a flight that included a 24 hour layover in Honolulu, I grabbed it.
 Honolulu is one of the busiest airports in the United States, connecting to destinations all over the world.
 So if you’re flying international, look out for a long layover in Honolulu and grab some beach time before your next stop.

 As soon as you step off the plane, you’ll immediately be hit with the humid Honolulu air.
 No matter how many hours of cramped plane time you just had, you’ll feel like you’re instantly on vacation.
 The airport’s proximity to the tourist attractions make it a perfect place for a 24 hour layover.
-After stepping off the plane, head to an information desk to figure out the easiest way to get into town.

 It’s about a half hour ride from Honolulu airport to Waikiki beach.
 If you’re doing Honolulu in a day, I would recommend staying in Waikiki area.
 We love getting off the beaten track when we travel, but if you only have a 24 hour stopover in Honolulu you might as well make it easy for yourself and stay in the heart of everything.
 Waikiki has everything you need- restaurants, hotels, shopping, beach.
 With a limited time, you’ll be able to see and do more if everything is in close proximity.

 Getting to Waikiki Beach